 Moore County also has a wide variety of sports and recreation opportunities beyond its rich golf tradition.
 The Athletic Club of the Sandhills provides everything from soccer leagues to triathlon training clubs and skilled coaching staff, and Moore County Parks and Recreation has multiple sites with baseball fields, walking trails, volleyball courts, and more; one site even hosts dancing classes.
 The area is also home to one of the state’s largest equestrian communities, with a wide range of stables where you can board horses or take riding lessons.
 The Walthour Moss Foundation is both a preserve and resource for riders.

 While most wouldn’t call this dining, we’d be remiss to not mention a couple of great places to get hand-crafted, local beer.
 The Railhouse Brewery, located in Aberdeen, was Moore County’s first microbrewery.
-And more recently, we’ve learned of a new option called Southern Pines Brewing Company.
+Southern Pines Brewing Company opened in 2014.
+Both companies are veteran-owned.
 Plenty of places would love to have a top notch microbrewery in town.
-We've got two—and the rumor is more are on the way!
+We've got two—and another is on the way!
+The Pinehurst Brewery is slated to open in late spring 2018 in the Village of Pinehurst and will feature onsite brewing and a pub restaurant.